Wymington: Renaissance

+Modern era

 Wymington has hosted at least one football club in its history, the Wymington Stars.
-The organization was founded before 1896, and fielded teams at least through 1931.
+The organisation was founded before 1896, and fielded teams through until at least through 1931.

-In the mid 18th century, Wymington was referenced as a "obscure and ruinous village," with 35 stone thatched houses and a population of 216.
+In the mid 18th century, Wymington was referenced as an "obscure and ruinous village," with 35 stone thatched houses and a population of 216.
+In 1811 the land of the parish was enclosed.
 By 1870, the number of houses in Wymington had risen to 71.
-In the late 19th century, the economy of Rushden shifted from reliance on agriculture to industry - specifically, the boot and shoe trade in nearby Northamptonshire.
 Also in 1870, a second church was built in the village.
 This church, a Wesleyan chapel, was built to house a congregation that had been meeting in homes since 1833.

-In August, 1944 a damaged United States Army Air Forces B-17 "Miss Liberty Belle" based at nearby RAF Chelveston crashed while returning from a mission on the outskirts of the village.
-The aircraft, having sustained battle damage during its mission, was placed into a holding pattern above the village while other aircraft could land at the airfield.
-The aircraft lost all but one engine while waiting and began losing altitude, the crew narrowly avoided the church tower and school, colliding with a stand of with trees and landing in a field on the southern edge of the village.
-Eight villagers as well as a soldier of the Czech Army billeted nearby were able to pull all the crew members from the flaming wreckage, though only one survived.
+During the Second World War, families in and near Wymington took in children evacuated from urban areas in response to bombing raids, as was typical of many rural towns and villages.
+In August, 1944 a damaged United States Army Air Forces B-17 "Miss Liberty Belle" based at nearby RAF Chelveston crashed in the village while returning to base on its 65th mission.
+The aircraft, having sustained battle damage over Saarbrücken following a raid over Merkwiller, was placed into a holding pattern above the village while other aircraft could land at the airfield.
+While waiting for clearance to land, the aircraft lost power to all but one engine and began losing altitude quickly.
+The crew narrowly avoided the church tower and school, colliding with a stand of trees and landing in a field on the southern edge of the village.
+Eight civilians as well as a soldier of the Czech Army billeted nearby rushed to the crash site and were able to pull all the crew members from the flaming wreckage, though only one survived.
+A B-17G on display at the Grissom Air Museum is painted with the markings of the aircraft that crashed in Wymington.

 In the mid-20th century, much of the old 16th to 18th century housing was demolished as part of a development project headed by the Rural Council.
 Council housing was constructed in the middle of the village along the High Street, and a housing estate was built to the south.
+Following the outbreak of bovine spongiform encephalopathy in the late 20th century, the industrial estate at Wymington was one of 11 designated storage sites for meat and bonemeal resulting from culled cattle before incineration.